harshini-20-05/C-Compiler/README.md

 # C Compiler Course Project

 This repository contains the implementation of a **C Compiler** as part of a course project.
-The project covers various phases of a compiler including **lexical analysis**, **parsing**, **semantic analysis**, and **symbol table management**.
+The project covers various phases of a compiler including **lexical analysis**, **parsing**, **semantic analysis**, **intermediate code generation** and **symbol table management**.
 The goal of this project is to develop a simple compiler that can read and process basic C code and perform fundamental tasks such as tokenization, syntax checking, semantic analysis, and symbol table updates.

 ## Important terms